Skip to main content

 Technical Guides

-Competitive Signals: Tenders and Rival Tracking via Rodz API
+Competitive Signals: Tenders and Rival Tracking via Rodz

-Peter Cools · · 14 min read
+Peter Cools · · Updated on May 3, 2026 · 14 min read

-In a nutshell: The Rodz API offers two powerful signal types for competitive and market intelligence: competitor-relationships (tracks when prospects hire from or lose employees to your competitors) and public-tenders (detects government and institutional procurement opportunities matching your criteria).
-This guide covers both signals end to end, with configuration examples, cURL commands, webhook payloads, and strategies for combining them into a single competitive intelligence workflow.
+In a nutshell: The Rodz API offers two signal types for competitive and market intelligence: competitor-relationships (tracks when prospects hire from or lose employees to your competitors) and public-tenders (detects government and institutional procurement opportunities matching your criteria).
+This guide covers both end to end, with configuration examples, cURL commands, webhook payloads, and strategies for combining them into a single competitive intelligence workflow.

 What Are Competitive and Market Signals?